-Error Flight Fares – the term used by frequent flyers in the air travel field and travel agencies for defining the fare with an error in the price.
-The error flight fares got published online and provide an opportunity to book Business/ First or Economy Class cheaper than it should be.
-In the case of Business and First Class bookings, you have to be lucky enough to find one online.
-Here we are going to take an in-depth look at what those error fares are and how to find them.
+Error Flight Fares – the term used by frequent flyers in the air travel field and travel agencies for defining a fare with an error in the price.
+Error flight fares are published online and allow you to book Business/ First or Economy Class for a lower price.
+In the case of Business and First Class bookings, you have to be lucky to find one.
+So we thought we would look in-depth at error fares and how to find them.

 Reason 1: Error Fare Caused by Technical glitch

-Airlines have databases for all pricing files and published and unpublished fares.
-Such databases are solely huge and having a technical issue is common.
-At the same time traffic to an airline page is high as well; visitors who book, check prices and search for the best options are online every day.
-Since the technical “pressure” is too high, the system might glitch and it will take some time to fix or find the reason for bug.
-While the air travel company is fixing the issue, pricing is still online and the process of bookings is constant and can not be undone.
+Airlines have databases for all pricing files for published and unpublished fares.
+Such databases are vast, so technical issues are common.
+At the same time, traffic to an airline page is high, and visitors who book, check prices, and search for the best options are online every day.
+Since the technical demands are so high, the system might glitch, which means it will take some time to fix or find the reason for the bug.
+While the air travel company is fixing the issue, the incorrect pricing is still online, and because the process of bookings is constant, it can not be undone.

 Reason 2: Error Fare Caused by Human mistakes

 Not every price online is published automatically.
-There are few components of the full price, which are discussed and neglected by humans.
-When the total price will be calculated, a person can mistakenly enter the price.
+A few components of the full price are discussed and neglected by humans.
+When the total price is calculated, a person can mistakenly enter the wrong price.

 Insiders info!
-When creating a full price, it comes together with the fare, tax and other factors which will round-up the price.
-When one of the components will be neglected or lowered in price, the total will be cheaper.
+When creating a full price, it comes together with the fare, tax, and other factors which will round up the price.
+When one of the components is neglected or lowered in price, the total will be cheaper.

 How to Book an Error Fares?

-First of all, to book an error fare, you should be, lucky enough.
-To double your chances subscribe to newsletters and price drops from airlines and for better luck, check fares on a daily basis.
-When suspiciously low fare will be spotted, do not contact the airline before booking the fare; otherwise, they might spot an error and fix it before you book it.
+First of all, to book an error fare, you would have to be very lucky.
+To double your chances subscribe to newsletters and price drops from airlines and check fares on a daily basis.
+When a suspiciously low fare is spotted, do not contact the airline before booking the fare; otherwise, they might spot the error and fix it before you book it.
 Secondly, try to book it as soon as possible.
 Thirdly, do not book too many tickets or any other travel arrangements, you can always book an additional service, but an error fare won’t last long.
-Thanks to system glitches and the human factor, the error fares are the most common search term in Google.
-Millions of Business Class travelers are constantly refreshing airline websites and subscribing to the alerts to book Business Class at Error Fare.
+Thanks to system glitches and the human factor, error fares are the most commonly searched term in Google.
+Millions of Business Class travelers constantly refresh airline websites and subscribe to the alerts to book Business Class at Error Fare.

-Cathay Pacific made a generous present for travelers who booked on the few hours on the first day of 2019, First Class fares dropped down almost 10 times cheaper.
-A ticket price from New York to Vietnam dropped from $16,000 to $675.
+For example, Cathay Pacific made a generous present for travelers who booked on the first day of 2019.
+First Class fares dropped down almost 10 times cheaper.
+The ticket price from New York to Vietnam dropped from $16,000 to $675.

 Read the full story here: https://apex.aero/2019/02/19/hong-kong-airlines-welcome-cards-error-fare